 How can students prepare for the competition?

-On the 14th and 15th of November we will be hosting workshops to help students become familiar with useful technologies and concepts related to programming and software development.
+We will be hosting workshops to help students become familiar with useful technologies and concepts related to programming and software development.
 Whilst some of these workshops are private, others are free and open to non-competitors as well.

 Who can be a group advisor?